 More than 2,200 plants have been documented in Massachusetts, and some 725 of them are non-natives that are considered naturalized (established).
 Of those, 72 plant species have been scientifically categorized by the Massachusetts Invasive Plant Advisory Group (MIPAG) as "Invasive," "Likely Invasive," or "Potentially Invasive."

-Sixty-six plant species have been scientifically documented to be invasive in Massachusetts by the Massachusetts Invasive Plant Advisory Group (MIPAG).
-These species were subsequently banned for importation, propagation and sale in Massachusetts by the Massachusetts Department of Agricultural Resources.
+These invasive species have been banned for importation, propagation, and sale in Massachusetts by the MA Department of Agricultural Resources.

 Common Invasive Plants in Massachusetts

 These are some of the most common invasive plant species you're likely to find in and around your home.
 You can use this guide to help identify them.
 If you see any of these in your town, please let your local conservation commission know.